BenAhale/family-matters-frontend/README.md

 ### Styled Components

-Styled Components is a CSS tool that helps you organize your React project (TIP: it works with React Native too).
+Styled Components is a CSS tool that helps you organize your React project.
 This library helps you build small, reusable components responsible for the look of your app.
-With traditional CSS you may face the problem of accidentally overwriting selectors used in other places of the site, but thanks to Style Components you can avoid this issue by using a CSS syntax directly inside your components.

 ### Cypress

-Cypress is a JavaScript-based end-to-end testing framework that doesn't use Selenium at all.
-It is built on top of Mocha, which is again a feature-rich JavaScript test framework running on and in the browser, making asynchronous testing simple and fun.
-Cypress also uses a BDD/TDD assertion library and a browser that can be paired with any JavaScript testing framework.
+Cypress is a JavaScript-based end-to-end testing framework.
+It also uses a BDD/TDD assertion library and a browser that can be paired with any JavaScript testing framework.

+### CORS

+“CORS” stands for Cross-Origin Resource Sharing.
+It allows you to make requests from one website to another website in the browser, which is normally prohibited by another browser policy called the Same-Origin Policy

+### Knock

+Knock is an authentication solution for Rails API-only application based on JSON Web Tokens.

+### Bcrypt

+It allows us to store passwords securely as it handles all the hashing and encryption logic being passed so the user doesn't have to.

 ## R1: Description of your website